Reasons Why Africa Will Never Develop

 Being the most resourceful continent on the globe, it’s so surprising and disheartening that some countries are still suffering from hunger issues.
-In other countries, people are even dying of hunger and having a hard time keeping up with the economy level thus depreciating the level of production.
+In other countries, people are even dying of hunger and having a hard time keeping up with the economic level thus depreciating the level of production.

 7. Lack of Continental Unity

 African unity has been broken and countries are divided by colonial borders thus making the ‘African Unity’ concept an improbable dream.
-Instead of working together as a continent, most countries are still relying on Aid from America, European Union and countries like China.
-Currently , the African leaders in place are seemingly weak and reluctant to make Africa ONE stable and dependent continent.
+Instead of working together as a continent, most countries are still relying on Aid from America, European Union, and countries like China.
+Currently, the African leaders in place are seemingly weak and reluctant to make Africa ONE stable and dependent continent.